tylergneill/Brucheion_tgn/README.md

 urn:cts:sktlit:skt0001.nyaya002.J1D:3.1.1#urn:cite2:dse:verbs.v1:appearsOn:#urn:cite2:nbh:J1img.positive:J1_37r
 ~~~~

 > The point was to maintain the conceptual distinction between the two types of URNs, but such a distinction is by no means technically necessary here.
-Note also the difference in the workspace protocol ("skt0001.nyaya002") and the image archive subfolder ("nbh").
+Note also the similar difference in the workspace protocol ("skt0001.nyaya002") and the image archive subfolder ("nbh").

 The images are now ready to be found by Brucheion.

-Understanding CEX
+CEX Setup
 -----

-All text material for a given project to be visualized in Brucheion is consolidated into a single .cex file, which becomes the basis for the .db Bolt database file.
-A CEX file, as used here (further detail can be found [here](...)), is comprised of five blocks of data:
+All text material for a given project to be visualized in Brucheion is consolidated into a single CEX (`.cex`) file, which becomes the basis for the Bolt database (`.db`) file.
+A CEX file, as used here (further detail can be found [here](...)), is comprised of three blocks of data:

-* `#!ctscatalog`: defines which witnesses are considered in a given project.
+* `#!ctscatalog`: defines which witnesses are involved in a given project.

 * `#!ctsdata`: the actual textual data, formatted in two columns with hashtag (#) as a  separator

-* `#!relations`: here, just relationships between image and text, expressed as RDF triples
+* `#!relations`: here, just text-to-image relationships, expressed as RDF triples (e.g., "(text x) (appears on) (image y)")

 If building a new project from scratch for use with such a protocol, it takes considerable effort to transform one's textual data into this format.
 Firstly, one must already have segmented one's text into reasonably sized portions, each with its own CTS identifier, and this must be marked clearly in the transcription data itself.
 Next, all non-plain-text content (font formatting, XML tags, etc.) must be filtered out somehow; here, the cte2cex pipeline is used.

-> Note: A special provision is made for line breaks ("-NEWLINE-") and folio breaks (e.g., "J1D_37r1").
-The former tag is provided for within the Golang code-base itself.
+> Note: A special provision is made here for line breaks ("-NEWLINE-") and folio breaks (e.g., "J1D_37r1").
+The former tag is provided for within the Brucheion Golang code-base itself.

 Finally, one must actually compose the CEX file itself, with proper formatting (i.e., proper use of blocks and separators, etc.) For developing a new project, therefore, it's best to simply copy an existing project and make changes as necessary.